messingsang/messingsang.dk/README.md

 This repo contains the entire history of the website hosted at https://messingsang.dk

-I am taking a break from weed and coding.
+I am taking a break from this godawful project.
 No updates will be arriving for a long time.